1942–43 Yorkshire Cup: Background

-This season there were no junior/amateur clubs taking part, Bramley, Castleford and Hunslet withdrew, and St. Helens joined, which with the continued presence of the two Lancashire clubs, Wigan and Oldham resulted in the number of entrants decreasing by two to a total of fourteen.
+This season there were no junior/amateur clubs taking part.
+Bramley, Castleford and Hunslet withdrew, and St. Helens joined.
+With the continued presence of the two Lancashire clubs, Wigan and Oldham, this resulted in the number of entrants decreasing by two, to a total of fourteen.

 This in turn resulted in two byes in the first round.

-For the second successive year, ALL the ties (this season including the actual final) were played on a two-legged home and away basis.
+For the second successive year, all the ties (this season including the actual final) were played on a two-legged home and away basis.